Grand Island, New York

-Grand Island is an island town in Erie County, New York, United States.
+Grand Island (Ga:wé:nö’geh) is an island town in Erie County, New York, United States.
 As of the 2020 census, the town's population was 21,389 representing an increase of 5.00% from the 2010 census figure.
 The town's name is derived from the French name La Grande Île; Grand Island is the largest island in the Niagara River and the third largest in New York state.
 The phrase La Grande Île appears on the town seal.

 Grand Island has been home to the Attawandaron Nation and an acquisition of both French and English colonial pursuits.
 In 1945, Grand Island was part of a plan to make a new World Peace Capital on the international border between Southern Ontario, Canada, and Western New York.
 The plan proposed placing the United Nations headquarters on adjacent Navy Island (Ontario), which was considered an ideal location because it lay on the boundary between two peaceful countries.
 An artist's rendering of the World Peace Capital showed the property with bridges spanning both countries (between Grand Island in the United States and the Canadian mainland).
 The proposal was turned down in favor of the current U.N. headquarters in New York City.

 The town of Grand Island is in the northwestern corner of Erie County, and on the Canada–US border, although there is no river crossing to Canada.
 It is northwest of Buffalo, south of Niagara Falls, and is traversed by Interstate 190 and New York State Route 324.

 History

 Period before the American Revolution

 In the early historical period of the island, French explorers found members of the Neutral Nation of Native Americans, also known as the Attawandaron, living on the island.
 By 1651, the nearby Seneca Nation had chased off or killed the Neutrals, having also absorbed some of the survivors.
-The Seneca then used the island for hunting and fishing.
+The Seneca then used the island for hunting and fishing, referring to it as Ga:wé:nö’geh.